 For me there are several reasons to climb alone.
 I think the most significant one is, that I just like being alone.
 I simply enjoy my own company and take pleasure in having the time and space to be alone with my own thoughts and ideas.

 Beyond this I also find great satisfaction in solo adventures.
 When you are alone you make every decision and must accept every consequence.
 This requires an absolute confidence in your own abilities and the capability to be completely honest with yourself.
-Since there is no one else there to share the burden of the sometimes stressful decision making process, or to pick up the slack for your errors in judgement, you take on all the responsibility thus all the reward.
+Since there is no one else there to share the burden of the sometimes stressful decision making process, or to pick up the slack for your errors in judgement, you take on all the responsibility and thus all the reward.
 When you do pull it off the success is yours and yours alone and there is a deep satisfaction that comes with this.
 If you share the risk with someone else you share the reward, so soloing essentially is a higher stakes game with equally or sometimes exponentially higher rewards.

 Finally solo adventures offer the obvious but sometimes under-appreciated benefit of not having to find or have a partner.
 I have found that over the years of pursuing unique, complex and niche adventure sports finding an equally capable and similarly motivated partner can be increasingly difficult.
-Add to that the practicalities of life that people have commitments and aren’t always available where and when you want them to be and you start to appreciate the convenience of simply going alone.
+Add to that the practicalities of life that people have commitments and aren’t always available where and when you want them to be and you start to appreciate the convenience of simply going by yourself.

 For all the reasons above when I found myself alone with a good weather forecast in Patagonia this winter, I decided to make use of the opportunity to have a solo climbing adventure in these wild mountains.